Treellane/UCD-Resume-Project/README.md

     Haley (from Tutor support) noticed I had Bootsrap 4.1.3 - as that is what the link in the video brought me to!
 But in the video is was 3.7.7 Bootsrap!

+- The Hover.CSS effect didn't cover the full width of the menu options/buttons.
+    The Video tutorial had this issue too, solved by adding {padding: 0;} to #nav li This didn't seem to solve this for me!!!...
+    ...BUT, then I discovered that it did in Safari, but not in Google Chrome.

 ##### Variance from the Video Code